PBastiani/EclipseLaunchConfigurations/README.md

 - external programs,
 - commands supported by plugins.

+## Supported Eclipse plugins ##
+The M2E configurations act on the build lifecycle of Maven.

 ## Import Launch Congigurations ##

 To import theses launch configurations into Eclipse :